The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 Mandarin Oriental Paris: the Lumière log

 For Christmas 2025, the Mandarin Oriental Lutetia Paris unveils a luminous creation by its head pastry chef, Nicolas Guercio: the “Lumière” log.
-Conceived as a tribute to Parisian elegance, this sparkling work of art is inspired by the end-of-year illuminations and the city’s golden reflections.
+Designed as a tribute to Parisian elegance, this glittering work is inspired by the city’s end-of-year illuminations and golden reflections.
 Beneath a delicately marbled white and copper chocolate shell lies a subtle composition: Tahitian vanilla mousse, grapefruit cookie, Nepalese black tea infusion and a citrus heart.
 Refined, floral and slightly tart, this log offers a surprisingly modern sensory experience.
 Visually spectacular, “Lumière” embodies the spirit of Lutetia: audacity, refinement and emotion.
 A piece to be enjoyed by eight, in a spirit of celebration and sharing.

 Maison Delano Paris: the apple blossom log

 For Christmas 2025, Maison Delano Paris surprises with a dessert log in the shape of an apple, a gourmet nod to the fruit systematically offered to hotel guests on arrival.
-This trompe-l’œil creation boasts a shiny, textured green shell reminiscent of the skin of a crunchy fruit.
-Inside, the surprise is in the air: a light vanilla mousse envelops a melting heart of lightly spiced apple compote, while a soft cookie with hints of cinnamon adds warmth and softness.
+This trompe-l’œil creation features a glossy, textured green shell reminiscent of crunchy fruit skin.
+Inside, it’s a real surprise: a light vanilla mousse envelops a melting heart of lightly spiced apple compote, while a soft cookie with hints of cinnamon adds warmth and softness.
 A crunchy shortbread base adds crunch and textural contrast.
 The whole combines the sweet-tart aroma of apples, the comforting sweetness of spices, and the hushed indulgence of a chic hotel dessert.
 This trompe-l’œil log embodies the elegance and refinement of the place, ideal for ending your festive New Year’s Eve with a touch of freshness and soft, comforting flavors.

 Le Bristol Paris: the chocolate tree